 Uriel, Wikipedia and The Ace of Pentacles from The Gilded Tarot, permission of Ciro Marchetti

-Gabriel, ‘Strength of God,’ angel of water and the west is the colours of white and silver, and is one of the two archangels specifically named in the Bible in both the Old and New Testament, the other being Michael.
+Gabriel, ‘Strength of God,’ is the angel of water and the west, and is the colours of white and silver.
+Gabriel is one of the two archangels specifically named in the Bible in both the Old and New Testament, the other being Michael.
 S/he is God’s messenger, often portrayed as female, she may be holding a trumpet and is the patron of communications, helping writers, teachers, journalists and artists to convey their message, to find motivation and confidence, and to market their skills.
 S/he helps in overcoming fear and procrastination in all difficult communication, and in areas related to children, during conception, pregnancy, childbirth and child rearing.

 Gabriel by Van Eyck: The Ace of Cups, The Gilded Tarot, permission of Ciro Marchetti

 Michael, ‘Who is like the Lord,’ angel of fire and the south is all colours of blue.This might seem out of keeping, but his fire is blue lightning, and his angelic legions wore armour of blue lightning, both in fighting fallen angels, and cutting free trapped human souls who hadn’t managed to rise upon death, and were vulnerable to attack, drifting loose in the ether, stuck by their own weight in Purgatory.
 Michael figured as the greatest and most revered of angels in many scriptures and spiritual traditions.
 In Muslim lore, he is the angel of nature who provides both food and knowledge to man.
 Michael is the protector of police officers, patron of police departments and law enforcement agencies around the world.